Mechanical Engineering & Technology

 This course reviews the fundamentals of engineering.
 It provides an overview of principles of the practice of engineering and assists students in preparation for the first steps in professional licensure.

-This course provides a detailed calculus-based analysis of the heat transfer through solids, fluids and vacuums.
+Provides a detailed calculus-based analysis of the heat transfer through solids, fluids, and vacuums.
 Concepts include conduction, convection, and radiation heat transfer in one and two dimensions for steady and unsteady states.
+Companion course to MENG 444L.

 MENG 452.
 ENGINEERING ECONOMICS.
 2 Credits.